campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 * I completed the game and finished the many of the game's sidequests.
 This took me about 100 hours.

 ## Introduction
-Almost 5 years after the release of *Xenoblade Chronicles 2*, *Xenoblade Chronicles 3* (henceforth referred to as "XC3", since the full name takes way too long to type!) is finally here.
-As the third game the Xenoblade Chronicles series, its director [was quoted as saying](https://nintendoeverything.com/monolith-soft-shares-xenoblade-chronicles-3-message-another-tease-of-the-future/) that this game can be considered the end of the story that started with <text-with-tooltip :tooltip="'As a last-ditch effort against an invasion against earth, Klaus activated the Conduit, kicking off Xenoblade 1 and 2.'">Klaus' experiment</text-with-tooltip>, but not the end of the *Xenoblade* series.
-In other words, "a stopping point".
+Almost 5 years after the release of *Xenoblade Chronicles 2*, *Xenoblade Chronicles 3* (henceforth referred to as "XC3") is finally here.
+It's not necessarily a *conclusion* to the beloved series, but can be considered a [the end of the main Xenoblade Chronicles story](https://nintendoeverything.com/monolith-soft-shares-xenoblade-chronicles-3-message-another-tease-of-the-future/).
+In other words, a stopping point.
 A resting place.
 A period in which the team and the fans can gather their thoughts, reflect on past experiences, and ponder where the series will go next.
 Xenoblade is not gone, but it's likely to go away for a while.

-So, as ~the conclusion~ a "stopping point" for this beloved JRPG series, how does Monolith Soft's latest entry in the *Xenoblade Chronicles* series fare?
+So, as ~the conclusion~ a stopping point for this beloved JRPG series, how does Monolith Soft's latest entry in the *Xenoblade Chronicles* series fare?

 Given that XC3 takes a minimum of [62 hours to beat](https://howlongtobeat.com/game/103825), which doesn't include the 30-40 hours of additional content, there's no way that I'd be able to answer that question in a two-page essay.
-And since [game reviewers don't need to finish games anymore](https://twitter.com/raveofravendale/status/1496533451096440838?lang=en), I'd like to offer <text-with-tooltip :tooltip="'No, I don\'t think game reviewers need to sacrifice their health to review games, but I would think that seeing the end of a story would be important for reviewing a story-driven game.'">my perspective</text-with-tooltip> as someone who has spent a *lot* of time with this game, as well both of it predecessors.
+And since [game reviewers don't need to finish games anymore](https://twitter.com/raveofravendale/status/1496533451096440838?lang=en), I'd like to offer <text-with-tooltip :tooltip="'No, I don\'t think game reviewers need to sacrifice their health to review games, but I would think that seeing the end of a story would be important for reviewing a story-driven game.'">my perspective</text-with-tooltip> as both a huge Xenoblade fan, and as someone who has spent a *lot* of time with this game.

-So, much like XC3 itself, I'm going to take *way too long* tell you what I think and how I feel.
+So, much like XC3 itself, I'm going to take *way too long* to tell you what I think and how I feel.
 I suppose I could consider this long review as revenge for the time I spent/enjoyed/wasted on Xenoblde Chronicles 3.
 This game is certainly a ride, but it's not necessarily a fun one from start to finish.

 Let's get started.